Diesel (company): Talent support

-In 2002 Rosso and Diesel became founding partners of ITS (International Talent Support), a competition for young designers.
+In 2002, Rosso and Diesel became founding partners of ITS (International Talent Support), a competition for young designers.
 While Rosso has often been a member of the jury, Diesel and the OTB, its parent company, sponsored the competition financially.
 In 2005, the founder of i-D Magazine, Terry Jones, credited ITS for "dedicating so much passion and commitment to the selection of designers, like no other organization".

 In 2003 and 2004, Diesel began supporting local, young artists through the Diesel New Art and Diesel Wall competitions.
 Diesel New Art was open to graduating artists working across various media, and would award-winning artists with solo exhibitions, shows at international art fairs, or promotion through internationally published catalogues.
 For Diesel Wall Diesel purchased large, unused facades in major cities and transformed them into popular exhibition spaces.
 Winning artworks were selected by an independent jury, and displayed on the walls for a longer period of time throughout the year.
 During the years a few of the jury members have included curator Hans Ulrich Obrist, film director Bigas Luna, art director and graphic designer Peter Saville, artist Patrick Tuttofuoco, art director Jérôme Sans and editors Helena Kontova and Stefano Boeri.

-Founded in 1989, ANDAM (National Association for the Development of the Fashion Arts) seeks, in the words of Pierre Bergé, "to identify emerging talents in contemporary fashion design and offer them the means to exist, to produce a runway show during Paris Fashion Week, and to establish and develop their label in France, thus perpetuating the dynamism of the Parisian fashion scene."
-Thanks to its sponsors (Fondation Pierre Bergé, Galeries Lafayette, Google, Hermés, Kering, Lacoste, Longchamp, LMVH, OBO, OTB, Premiere Classe, Saint Laurent, Swarowski, Tomorrow), as well as of two public institutions, the DEFI and the French Ministry of Culture and Communication, ANDAM is the largest international fashion prize, a driving force in the development of new fashion designers in France.
-Renzo Rosso, was the mentor of the 2013 and 2019 ANDAM finalists.
-In addition to the financial endowment of the prize, the winners benefited from the strategic, creative and commercial coaching of a worldwide fashion industry entrepreneur, helping the winners develop their label and build an international reputation.
+ANDAM (National Association for the Development of the Fashion Arts) was founded in 1989.

+Trademark dispute

+In late 1979 or early 1980, an Irish-based company, Montex, began producing jeans bearing the brand Diesel.
+In 1982, Diesel SpA began selling jeans under its Diesel brand in Ireland.

+In 1992, Montex applied to register the Diesel trademark in Ireland.
+Their application was opposed by Diesel SpA.
+In 1994, Diesel SpA applied to register the Diesel trademark in Ireland.
+Their application was opposed by Montex.
+In 2001, the Irish Supreme Court refused to allow Montex to register the trademark.
+In 2012, the Irish Controller of Patents Designs and Trademarks refused to allow Diesel SpA to register the trademark.
+In 2024, the Irish High Court ruled that Diesel SpA was entitled to register the Diesel trademark in Ireland.
+This decision is open to appeal.